luisaellamaria/Assignment5/Report.md

 From this responses we can read in every response that 'leader': TCPNode('127.0.0.1:6000‘).
 Therefore server 0 at the port 8080 is our leader.

+Since this is the Raft algorithm it is not possible to have multiple leaders.

 2. Perform a Put request for the key ``a" on the leader.
 What is the new status?
 What changes occurred and why (if any)?
 Ans:
 Status: 200